Cologne: Cityscape

 The inner city of Cologne was largely destroyed during World War II.
 The reconstruction of the city followed the style of the 1950s, while respecting the old layout and naming of the streets.
 Thus, the city centre today is characterized by modern architecture, with a few interspersed pre-war buildings which were reconstructed due to their historical importance.
 Some buildings of the "Wiederaufbauzeit" (era of reconstruction), for example, the opera house by Wilhelm Riphahn, are nowadays regarded as classics of modern architecture.
 Nevertheless, the uncompromising style of the Cologne Opera house and other modern buildings has remained controversial.

-The districts outside the city center consist mostly of 19th and 20th century buildings.
+The districts outside the city centre consist mostly of 19th and 20th century buildings.
 Around 25% of Cologne was built before 1945.

 Green areas account for over a quarter of Cologne, which is approximately 75 m2 of public green space for every inhabitant.